cadet/CADET-Match/doc/configuration/transform.rst

 Transform
 ---------

 CADETMatch has many variable transforms available.
 The most common ones will be covered first.
 There are a few additional ones available in the code that are retained for backwards compatibility that will not be covered and their usage is not recomended.

 Each parameter for parameter estimation or error modeling must be listed in the parameters list and a transform selected.

 .. code-block:: json

     {
         "parameters": [
             {
             },
             {
             }
         ],
     }

 Indexing
 ^^^^^^^^

+An index is used when you want to directly index into the arrays to modify, this is very rarely used and mostly comes up with the MultiState SMA rates between states.
 All transforms use the same method for indexing.

 You either need to specific component and bound or specify index.
 Indexing starts at 0.
-A value of -1 is used to indicate a value is not component specific (ie a scalar).
+A value of -1 is used to indicate a value that is not component specific (i.e. a scalar).

+Scalar value:index=-1
+Index at position n: index=n

-Component 0 Bound state 0 would be   component=0  bound=0
+Component 0 Bound state 0 would be component=0 bound=0.

-Component 1 but independent of bound state would be  component=0 bound=-1 Independent of component or bound state would be component=-1 bound=-1
+Component 1 but independent of bound state would be component=0 bound=-1.

-Index is used when you want to directly index into the arrays to modify, this is very rarely used and mostly comes up with the MultiState SMA rates between states

-Scalar value   index=-1
-Index at position n   index=n
+Independent of component or bound state would be component=-1 bound=-1.

 Auto
 ^^^^

 Auto is the most common transform.
 This transform will convert from the upper and lower boundary to a range of 0 to 1 for the search algorithm.
 It will automatically switch between a linear and a log transform as needed for search performance.

 =================== =========== ================ ========== =========================================================================================================
  Key                  Values       Default        Required     Description